 Research from the International OCD Foundation shows that approximately 1 in every 100 adults throughout the U.S. has an obsessive-compulsive disorder or OCD.
-For OCD Awareness Week, the Harmony Recovery Group team wants to go over what this disorder means, how it affects people’s lives and what can be done if you have OCD.
+For OCD Awareness Week, the Harmony Health Group team wants to go over what this disorder means, how it affects people’s lives and what can be done if you have OCD.

 Defining OCD or Obsessive-Compulsive Disorder

 There are many people who think that obsessive-compulsive disorder just has to do with fearing germs or doing something a set number of times.
 While these symptoms can be a part of the disorder, it is much more than that.

 You see, everyone is going to have intrusive thoughts at times.
 For example, you might think to yourself, “What would happen if that semi on the highway smashed my car?”
 You might think about that same thing multiple times while you are on the highway, but that doesn’t mean you have obsessive-compulsive disorder.
 OCD is when these intrusive thoughts get stuck so-to-say.
 Basically, you are obsessed with a thought or action and have the compulsion to act on it, such as with turning a doorknob 3 times.

 During OCD Awareness Week, we want to make sure that everyone gets a feel for the differences between obsessions and compulsions.

 Obsessions can deal with just about anything.
 However, most things people become obsessed about are related to the meaning of life – our identity, health, family, religion, values, etc.

 Compulsions are actions we take to relieve some of the anxiety brought about by our obsessions.
 Some examples of compulsions would be:

 - Redoing certain tasks a set number of times

 Not all compulsions are going to be noticeable to others.
 However, in some circumstances, the obsessions and compulsions will be easily recognized by family members and friends.